Jennifer Tisdale: Early life

 Tisdale's acting credits include main characters in the movies The Hillside Strangler and Dark Ride.
 She played Chelsea in the movie Bring It On: In It to Win It and also recorded a track titled "Don't You Think I'm Hot", which can be heard in the film.
 She also had a role in the MTV series Undressed.
-Guest star roles include Clubhouse, Raising Dad, Boston Public and others, Tisdale also appeared in her sister Ashley Tisdale's "He Said, She Said" music video in various scenes.
+Guest star roles include Clubhouse, Raising Dad, Boston Public and others.
+Tisdale also appeared in her sister Ashley Tisdale's "He Said, She Said" music video in various scenes.

 Personal life

-She married Shane McChesnie, who manages a restaurant in Los Angeles, in a private ceremony on August 7, 2009 in New Jersey; Ashley Tisdale, her younger sister, was the maid of honor.
-Tisdale has a daughter, Mikayla Dawn Tisdale (McChesnie).
+She married Shane McChesnie, who manages a restaurant in Los Angeles, in a private ceremony on August 7, 2009, in New Jersey; Ashley Tisdale, her younger sister, was the maid of honor.
+Together they have a daughter.
 The couple divorced in 2011 after being separated for some time.